Huxpro/huxpro.github.io/README.md

 ```

-#### Keynote Layout
+### Keynote Layout

 ![](http://huangxuan.me/img/blog-keynote.jpg)

-There is a increasing tendency to use Open Web technology to create keynotes, presentations, like Reveal.js, Impress.js, Slides, Prezi etc. I consider a modern blog should have abilities to post these HTML based presentation easily also abilities to play it directly.
+There is a increased trend to use Open Web technology for keynotes and presentations via Reveal.js, Impress.js, Slides, Prezi etc. I consider a modern blog should have first-class support to embed these HTML based presentation so **Keynote layout** are made.

-Under the hood, a `iframe` is used to include webpage from outer source, so the only things left is to give a url in the **front-matter**:
+To use, in the **front-matter**:

 ```
 ---